-There are anarchists (or voluntarists), such as myself, that hold to a voluntary view of civil government based off of Theonomic Law, reason, and utility.
+There are voluntarists (sometimes called anarchists), such as myself, that hold to a voluntary view of civil government based off of Theonomic Law, reason, and utility.
 I, as an voluntarist and Theonomist (sometimes the same people but certainly not always), however, am not opposed to using and participating in institutions that currently do not match our standard of a just society.
 Though a voluntary based civil society is best and is the model we see pre-king in scripture, there is little to no evidence to indicate an intrinsic sinfulness of participating in a form of civil governance that does not meet the strict Theonomic and voluntaristic standards.

 When a man like Joseph can serve a very pagan pharaoh in a very pagan society (Gen. 41:40-44), and he does so willfully, we see a stark contrast between justifying a particular form of civil governance and working within the same form of governance for the good of others according to God’s Law.
 The civil government of a land may be compromised by its actions, but does this compromise seep into every person participating with said civil government?
 Joseph and Daniel serve as slam dunk examples of righteous men working within evil institutions.